Parents

 Does your child enjoy reading, watching or doing?
 Try these resources for ideas and inspiration.
 Have a site you’d like to share?
 Send us the link at stem@dupageroe.org and we may list it with your name and your review.

-Here you will find science news written for students from the Society for Science and the Public.
+Science news written for students from the Society for Science and the Public.

-Do you want to inspire your child to explore careers in STEM fields?
-Here, she can read profiles of women with meaningful careers in the US government’s energy department.
+Read profiles of women with meaningful careers in the US government’s energy department.

 Try these math activities with younger kids.

-You’ll find all sorts of songs for fun and maybe even some learning.
 Mr. Parr, a middle school teacher, rocks about science!

 Is your family interested in astronomy and computers?